 Data Distribution Strategy: Data distribution in cache cluster is done according to specified topology of the cluster, e.g., in partitioned cache, data is distributed among each partition.

 Leave Detection: Cache cluster is flexible in terms of adding and removing server nodes.
-It can detect at runtime when any node leaves the cluster by heart beat mechanism without affecting cache clients.
+It can detect at runtime when any node leaves the cluster by a heartbeat mechanism without affecting cache clients.

 Message Nagling: Message nagling is used to get the best performance over the TCP connections.
 This means that the cluster tries to avoid the network trip for each single message, instead it combines multiples messages together.
 This option is configurable through NCache service exe configuration.